v-rising/ModernCamera/README.md

 All configuration is done with the in game options menu

 ### Known Issues
-- Shadows flicker when looking directly horizontal
+- Shadows flicker when looking directly horizontal (Due to fake cloud shadows)

 ### Support
 Join the [modding community](https://dev.il.gy) for support and tag `@iZastic#0365` or `@Dimentox#1154`